ANRGUSC/canopy/README.md

 Deploy the Canopy smart contract to the Ethereum platform.
 Make sure the ChainLink credentials (such as node id and link contract address) are correctly configured (see Step 2).

 ### Step 2 ###
 The Canopy smart contract interacts with the ChainLink contract to fetch the necessary source of information.
-Please refer the following documentation for more information: [ChainLink Documentation] (https://docs.chain.link/docs).
+Please refer the following documentation for more information: [ChainLink Documentation](https://docs.chain.link/docs).

 ### Step 3 ###
 Once the Canopy and ChainLink contracts are active, the system is ready to process transactions between sellers and buyers.